 Occasionally, the flap can reconstruct a complete breast mound, but often provides the muscle and tissue necessary to cover and support a breast implant.

-Step 3 – Tissue expansion stretches healthy skin to provide coverage for a breast implant.
+Step 3 – Tissue expansion stretches the healthy skin to provide coverage for a breast implant.

-Reconstruction with tissue expansion allows an easier recovery than flap procedures, but it is a more lengthy reconstruction process.
+Reconstruction with tissue expansion allows an easier recovery than flap procedures, but it is a lengthier process.
 It requires many office visits over 4-6 months after placement of the expander to slowly fill the device through an internal valve to expand the skin.
 A second surgical procedure will be needed to replace the expander if it is not designed to serve as a permanent implant.

 Step 4 – Surgical placement of a breast implant creates a breast mound.
 A breast implant can be an addition or alternative to flap techniques.
 Saline and silicone implants are available for reconstruction.
 Your surgeon will help you decide what is best for you.
 Reconstruction with an implant alone usually requires tissue expansion.

-Following your surgery for flap techniques and/or the insertion of an implant, gauze or bandages will be applied to your incisions.
+Following your breast reconstruction surgery in Beverly Hills which includes flap techniques and/or the insertion of an implant, gauze or bandages will be applied to your incisions.

 Be sure to ask your plastic surgeon specific questions about what you can expect during your individual recovery period.